CXuesong/WikiClientLibrary/README.md

 }
 ```

-You need to put a valid username and password into this file.
+You need to put valid user names and passwords into this file.
 As is set in `.gitignore`, this file WILL NOT be included in the repository.